-Enterprise Master Trainer, Reece Adams, has long been known for the jaw-dropping body transformations, and champion awards that his competitors earn.
+Enterprise Master Trainers have long been known for the jaw-dropping body transformations, and champion awards.

-Today, he’s kindly shed some light on how to maximise your training in the gym:
+Today, we kindly shed some light on how to maximise your training in the gym:

 In my opinion, body position (or commonly referred to as ‘exercise form’) takes priority over range of motion.

-Mark and I had the opportunity of attending a private internship delivered by Charles R. Poliquin in Montreal.
-He said that hypertrophy is similar to getting a tan in that if you get too much exposure too soon, you will over do your tan and become burnt.
+To paraphrase the late and great Charles R. Poliquin, hypertrophy is similar to getting a tan in that if you get too much exposure too soon, you will over do your tan and become burnt.

 In other words: